vlajos/vlajos.github.io/_posts/2015-08-17-orchestrating-a-high-traffic-page.md

 I checked the numbers and saw that we had 2000 connections and most of them were waiting...
 Hmm.
 2000 is very close to 2048.
-I opened our nginx config and realised that we had only 1 `worker_process`... khm.
+I opened our nginx config and realised that we had only 1 `worker_process`...
+Erm.
 Our server had 4 cpu cores (although virtuals).
 And the `worker_connections` value was 2048...

 I did a quick nginx tuning, increased the number of worker processes to 8, and enabled `multi_accept`.
 So with these new values: